Marianne Jean-Baptiste In Hard Truths Reminds Us We’re Overlooking Older Black Women’s Mental Health

 AdvertisementADVERTISEMENT

 Filmmaker Greta Gerwig put it best when speaking about Hard Truths during a recent interview.
 For Gerwig, the film isn’t just a woman saying, “Watch me perform my anger” but rather, “Watch me try to breathe while this animal is crushing me.”
-We like to think we recognize depression in all its forms and can empathize with its many permutations but, perhaps this film’s hardest truth is that there is still much work that needs to be done to recognize mental health issues in the often overlooked.
+We like to think we recognise depression in all its forms and can empathise with its many permutations but, perhaps this film’s hardest truth is that there is still much work that needs to be done to recognise mental health issues in the often overlooked.

 That’s why on-screen portrayals like Pansy matter — they create space for the full complexity of women’s pain and mental health struggles in a way that’s still rare.